Skip to Main Content

 615 Washington Ave., St. Louis, MO 63131

-Lovingly referred to by locals as "The Fabulous Fox," this theatre transformed from a movie palace to a hub of the performing arts almost a century ago.
+Lovingly referred to by locals as "The Fabulous Fox," this theater transformed from a movie palace to a hub of the performing arts almost a century ago.
 Today; the theater brings Broadway plays like Wicked and Jesus Christ Superstar to the Midwest.
 Famed comedians like Steve Martin and Martin Short have also taken the stage.
 Couples can toast to good times and performances at the Curtain Call Lounge, the city's first champagne bar (wine and local beer are also available alongside zero-proof offerings).
 Elevated light bites like shrimp and grits and beef tenderloin serve as a considerable upgrade from buttered popcorn of yore.

 527 N. Grand Blvd., St. Louis, MO 63131